gluster/glusterfs-specs/done/GlusterFS 3.8/SEEK-support.md

 Sparse files are commonly used in environments with virtual machines.
 Improving the support for sparse files helps users to reduce the storage needed for backups and clones of VMs.
-In addition to that, creating a backup of a VM will become faster, because there is no need to transport the (zere filled) 'holes' over the network anymore.
+In addition to that, creating a backup of a VM will become faster, because there is no need to transport the (zero filled) 'holes' over the network anymore.